scottyschwartzowen/Preface/README.md

 - Social media app where users are recommended to others by mutual friends

-- Launch screen, sign-in authentication, posts feed, profile page
+- Launch screen, sign-in authentication, posts feed, profile page, comments

 ## App Features

+- Swift concurrency and multi-threading to manage state with MainActors

+- Codable & Coding Key structure for robust end-to-end JSON data conformance

+- Error handling with escaping closures and Swift Tasks

+- Loading and displaying Images with AsyncImage

+- Firebase BAAS with Firestore SDK database using Swift Package Manager

+- Firebase integrated authentication and authorization

 - Robust identifiable data model with MVVM architecture

-- Grid View of food categories to navigate between recipe Lists

-- Tabbar, Sheets, and Modal Views dynamically show images and text

-- Pickers in Forms to persist color scheme settings with AppStorage

-- Persisting recipes using FileManager with JSON codable conformance
+- Incorporated Swift's Type Aliases for Completion Handlers

+- Firebase Storage SDK to store images in the cloud